praekeltfoundation/patterns/docs/states/card-stack.rst

 Card Stack
 ==========

-A card stack allows an end-user to read small bits of content in separate chunks.
+A card stack allows an end-user to read small bits of content in chunks.
 The content can be dynamically loaded from an external API.
+The end-user can navigate between them using next, previous & exit controls.

 .. image:: card-stack.jpeg